Analysis: Grain grab - China's global hunt for feed grains roils world market

 The key catalyst for China’s grain splurge has been a widening shortfall in domestic corn output that has triggered unprecedented waves of imports and substitution in the world’s top grain consumer.

-Export prices of U.S. corn, Russian wheat and French barley have rallied 25-30% since May, while the United Nations’ global cereals price index is up 17% from a year ago to its highest in more than five years.
+Export prices of U.S. corn 2YC-NOLA-A1, Russian wheat KTS-W11RUAS-FOB and French barley BAR-FOBRUEN-P1 have rallied 25-30% since May, while the United Nations' global cereals price index is up 17% from a year ago to its highest in more than five years.

-Chicago corn and wheat futures have climbed 25% and 17.5% respectively in the past three months.
+Chicago corn Ccv1 and wheat Wcv1 futures have climbed 25% and 17.5% respectively in the past three months.

 “In China, corn prices and the currency are both at multi-year highs, so buyers are aggressively looking to import,” said Darin Friedrichs, senior analyst at StoneX.